emqx/cloud-docs/en_US/rule_engine/rule_engine_kafka.md

    ```
    ![rule sql](./_assets/sql_test.png)

-3. Add a response action
+3. Create a response action

-   Click on Add Action in the bottom left corner, drop down and select → Data Forwarding → Bridge Data to Kafka, select the resource created in the first step and fill in the following data:
+   Click on the `Add Action` toward the bottom of the page and select action type as `Data Forwarding` and `Bridge Data to Kafka`.
+Select the resource created in the first step and fill in the following data:

    Kafka topic: emqx
    Message content template: